Pančevo: Effects of World War II on City life

 During World War II in Yugoslavia, Pančevo was part of Autonomous Banat within German-occupied Serbia.
 Selected Danube Swabian men were recruited and conscripted in Mannschaft, in Waffen-SS, the majority of them either in SS-Division Das Reich, in German Police or SS Freiwilligen Gebirgsjäger Division Prinz Eugen.
-More than 99.99 percent of local German women and youth were organized in formations Deutsche Frauenschaft, Deutsche Jugend inclusive DMB and dedicated to Nazism.
-In 1943, Südostdeutsche Forschungsgemeinschaft issued a very treacherously census with the note for official use only: there are amazing fifty eight orthodox Germans in it, which is a phrase for collaborators from Romanian origin.
-On August 28, 1944, top elite nazi funcionaries such as Vogenberger and Adelhardt, along with their valuable family members, were evacuated by special train via Novi Sad to Budapest on their own orders.
-Of course, they said goodbye with heroic speech like always in which they swore unconditional fidelity to final victory for Führer and fatherland.
-In 1944, after defeat of German Wehrmacht and Waffen-SS during Belgrade Offensive by Allied Armies, one part of the German people left the city, together with defeated German army.
-In November 1944, in cooperation with OZNA, a KNOJ brigade was set up to denazify the region, consisting of 20 elite partisans who volunteered to execute symbolic deterrent measures under supreme command of Brigade commander Svetozar Rupić.
+More than 99.99 percent of local German women and youth were organized in formations such as the Deutsche Frauenschaft and the Deutsche Jugend (including the DMB) and dedicated to Nazism.
+In 1943, the Südostdeutsche Forschungsgemeinschaft issued a very treacherously worded census with the note "for official use only," stating that "there are amazingly fifty eight 'orthodox Germans' in it," which is a phrase used to describe collaborators of Romanian origin.
+In 1944, after the defeat of the German Wehrmacht and the Waffen-SS during the Belgrade Offensive by the Allied Armies, a part of the German population left the city, together with the defeated German army.
+In November 1944, in cooperation with the OZNA, a KNOJ brigade was set up to denazify the region, consisting of 20 elite partisans who volunteered to execute symbolic deterrent measures under the supreme command of Brigade Commander Svetozar Rupić.
 All measures began for the first time in January 1945 after intensive research and determination of the execution sites.
-The rest of German people remained in the country.
-These people were sent into local imprisonments which existed until 1948.
-After dissolution, many people of German population left Yugoslavia because of economic reasons.
-Since 1945, the city belonged to the Srez Pančevo of the Socialist Federal Republic of Yugoslavia and the Federal Republic of Yugoslavia.
+The rest of the ethnic German population remained in the country.
+These people were sent to local internment camps which existed until 1948.
+After their dissolution, much of the ethnic German population left Yugoslavia for economic reasons.
+From 1945, the city belonged to the Srez Pančevo of the Socialist Federal Republic of Yugoslavia and the Federal Republic of Yugoslavia.
 The city was the administrative center of the region from all these centuries to the present.